RVCC-IDMX/ticket-manager-emgrey02/README.md

 # Ticket Manager App

 In this project, I learn how to use Node.js's Event Emitter class to create a Ticket Manager.
+I followed the [Using Event Emitters in Node.js](http://feitingair.com/using-event-emitters-in-node-js.html) tutorial by [Stack Abuse](https://stackabuse.com/).

 When someone buys a ticket, an event called 'buy' is sent, which includes details about who purchased the ticket.
 This is done by the _buy_ method in the Ticket Manager class.